Skip to content

 The brand name

 Regardless of other factors, the brand name significantly influences the price of a wedding dress.
-Well-known brands often command higher prices, as you're not only paying for the materials and craftsmanship but also for the brand's reputation, prestige, and reliability.
-For example, purchasing a Vivienne Westwood wedding dress means you're also investing in the iconic status of the brand.
-In contrast, a dress from a smaller, lesser-known brand could be made from the same high-quality materials, feature equally intricate construction, and even be handcrafted in the UK, yet it would likely come at a much lower price point due to the absence of the brand's renown.
+Well known brands often command higher prices, as you are not only paying for the materials and craftsmanship but also for the brand's reputation, prestige, and reliability.
+For example, purchasing a Vivienne Westwood wedding dress means you are also investing in the iconic status of the brand.
+In contrast, a dress from a smaller, lesser known brand could be made from the same high quality materials, feature equally intricate construction, and even be handcrafted in the UK, yet it would likely come at a much lower price point due to the absence of the brand's renown.

 Alterations

 Finally, alterations to ensure your dress fits perfectly will add to the overall cost of your wedding dress.
 Almost every bride needs alterations, and the price of alterations depends on the complexity of your gown’s design and, of course, the number of alterations needed.
-When selecting an alterations specialist, it’s important not to base your decision solely on cost.
-Unfortunately, we’ve seen too many horror stories of brides choosing the lowest quote, only to be disappointed by unskilled work.
+When selecting an alterations specialist, it is important not to base your decision solely on cost.
+Unfortunately, we have seen too many horror stories of brides choosing the lowest quote, only to be disappointed by unskilled work.
 Alterations specialists are highly skilled professionals, and their expertise is worth every penny.

-The cost of your wedding dress is influenced by specific factors, and each of these elements directly affects the price, representing the time, skill, and resources required to create your dress.
-By considering these details, we hope you can choose a dress that fits both your budget and the bridal look you are envisioning for yourself.
-Finding the perfect wedding dress requires effort, as it is more than just an outfit—it’s a meaningful symbol of your journey and a lasting reminder of your special day.
-Whether you choose to pass your wedding dress on and only cherish it on your wedding pictures or repurpose and wear it over and over again, it will hold sentimental value for years to come.
+The cost of your wedding dress is influenced by these specific factors, and each of these elements directly affects the price, representing the time, skill, and resources required to create your dress.
+By considering these details, we hope you can choose a wedding dress that fits both your budget and the bridal look you are envisioning for your UK wedding.
+Finding the perfect wedding dress requires effort, as it is more than just an outfit; it is a meaningful symbol of your journey and a lasting reminder of your special day.
+Whether you choose to pass your wedding dress on and only cherish it in your wedding pictures or repurpose and wear it over and over again, it will hold sentimental value for years to come.

 - Miina -